Dusmareb District

 Dusmareb District (Degmada Dhuusamareeb) is a district in the central Galguduud region of Galmudug state of Somalia.
 Its capital lies at Dusmareb.
 Dusmareb is the administrative capital of Galmudug state and the Galguduud region.
-It is primarily inhabited by Somalis from the Hiraab sub-clan of the Hawiye, particularly the Ceyr sub-clan of Habar Gidir Hawiye.
+It is primarily inhabited by Somalis from the Hiraab sub-clan of the Habargidir.

 A roadside bombing attributed to al-Shabaab killed 13 security forces in Dusmareb on February 6, 2021, shortly after a breakdown in talks about the 2021 Somali presidential election were announced.